joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/03/27/us/students-trump-ice-detention.html

 **'It's delusion that feeds me': Why White Sox fans still showed up on Opening Day**\
 `For so many, being here is closer to a ritual than a choice.
-It’s not that they want to support their historically bad team.
+It's not that they want to support their historically bad team.
 They need to.`\
 https://nytimes.com/athletic/6236867/2025/03/27/chicago-white-sox-fans-opening-day/

 **Justice Dept. Will Investigate California Universities Over Race in Admissions**\